CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Connections to Burrowbard Stoneseeker

 Burrowbard Stoneseeker, the old Molekin who has lived a full life, is a central character and plot hook for the adventure.
 All players are good old friends of Burrowbard.
-They should specify as part of their backstories how Burrowbard is intergral to their some element of their past.
+They should specify as part of their backstories how Burrowbard is integral to their some element of their past.

 Burrowbard is an unquestionably kind person, someone who has come through for the player characters countless times.
 A true friend who likes and empowers the player characters.
 Beyond this, Burrowbard is a blank slate for you to tie the party together and give them someone to fight to save.
 By establishing Burrowbard as a sympathetic character, the party should actually care when he goes missing.
 They need to like him and needs to be spotless in the parties eyes.